Papa Koami Awounyo

-Papa Koami Awounyo or simply Baba Moussa (born August 3, 1991) is a Togolese footballer, who currently plays for Iraqi club Al-Karkh.
+Papa Koami Awounyo or simply Baba Moussa (born August 3, 1991) is a Togolese footballer, who plays for Iraqi club Al-Karkh.

 Career

 Aloenouvo began his career in the youth from US Masséda, was in 2008 promoted to the first team.
 He played at the 2008 CAF Confederations Cup against the Beninese side UNB.

-International career

-Awounyo played with the U-17 from Togo at 2007 FIFA U-17 World Cup in South Korea.
+Awounyo played with the Togo under-17 national team at 2007 FIFA U-17 World Cup in South Korea.